OData/WebApi/_posts/2018-06-18-12-02-WebApiV7_newDefaultSettings.md

 OData Layer
 -----------

-OData libraries 7.x (current version 7.4.4) contains updates to improve usability & compatibility of the library by virtual of exposing options that can be set by the caller of the OData core library (ODL).
+OData libraries 7.4.4+ contains updates to improve usability & compatibility of the library by virtue of exposing options that can be set by the caller of the OData core library (ODL).
 Related to request Uri parsing, the following two simplifications are now available when URI parser is configured properly: